binokula/binokula.github.io/mkdocs/docs/admin-guide.md

 ###Managing access to reports in Binokula
-Any new report published are by default not accessible to any users.
+Any new reports published are by default not accessible to any users.
 Access to reports are controlled through report groups.
 To give yourself access to view a report, you will need to be an administrator and complete the following in Binokula:

 1. Import the report definition into Binokula by clicking on the refresh button in the reports administration page;
 + Creating a new Report Group in the report group administration page;